RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 	* HAMlab compatible Microphone 	available in HAMlab shop_ .
 	* A stabilized DC 13.8 VDC, 4A **Power Supply**
 	* Oscilloscope and logic analyzer probes available in HAMlab shop_ .
+	* DJControl Instinct S Series available from Hercules_ or other midi controller.

 SDR application requirements: